 The Zumwalt-class are designed to operate in littoral waters, so the Navy is working to outfit them as blue-water surface warfare and naval-strike platforms.
 Their primary weapon was to be the Advanced Gun System, with its pair of 155 mm guns using Long Range Land Attack Projectiles.
 Reducing the number of Zumwalt-class ships to three raised the price per shell of ammunition to nearly $1 million per round, so the service was forced to reconsider its original plans.

-The main issues facing the Navy before it can implement the plan are that the hypersonic missiles aren’t completely developed yet, and the vertical-launch-system cells on the Zumwalt-class destroyers aren’t large enough to hold the new missiles.
+The main issues the Navy faced before it could implement the plan were that the hypersonic missiles weren’t fully developed yet, and the vertical-launch-system cells on the Zumwalt-class destroyers weren’t large enough to hold the new missiles.

 In the middle of March 2021, the Navy solicited defense industry partners for ways to reconfigure the Zumwalt-class vessels, so they could handle the new hypersonic missiles.
 In the solicitation, they requested an advanced payload module that could carry the missiles in a “three-pack configuration.”